thng4165/Drug-Repurposing/Codes/DRDM_main/README.md

 # Adaptive debiasing learning for drug repositioning
-This is our PyTorch implementation of DRDM for drug repositioning associated with:
+This is the PyTorch implementation of DRDM for drug repositioning associated with:

 >**Adaptive debiasing learning for drug repositioning,**
 >Meng et al